-Reduce the Risk of Spoilage
+Reduce the Risk of Wine Spoilage

-Rapid and Flexible Detection of Spoilage Yeast in Beverages
+Rapid and Flexible Detection of Spoilage Yeast in Beverages.

 The role of yeast within fermentation is central for the production of fermented alcoholic beverages and specific yeast strains are selected to achieve the desired fermentation, flavor and aroma characteristics in the end product.
 In addition to this beneficial role, yeasts are also able to cause spoilage to alcoholic beverages both during and after fermentation.

-Spoilage yeast growth can affect the chemical composition of the beverage, generating off flavors, undesirable aroma or altered appearance.
+Spoilage yeast growth can affect the chemical composition of the wine, generating off flavors, undesirable aroma or altered appearance.
 It can also lead to broken bottles due to increasing pressure.
 Such spoilage can generate high economic losses and impact brand image.

 Labor intensive and lengthy investigations after spoilage detection can increase impact of spoilage as origination can come from a wide variety of sources throughout the production process.
 Long investigations can increase losses as higher volume of spoiled product could be produced or production could be interrupted for a long period of time.